openhwgroup/cva6/README.md

 ### Preliminary Support for OpenPiton Cache System

-Ariane has preliminary support for the OpenPiton distributed cache system from Princeton University.
+Cva6 has preliminary support for the OpenPiton distributed cache system from Princeton University.
 To this end, a different L1 cache subsystem (`src/cache_subsystem/wt_cache_subsystem.sv`) has been developed that follows a write-through protocol and that has support for cache invalidations and atomics.

 The corresponding integration patches will be released on [OpenPiton GitHub repository](https://github.com/PrincetonUniversity/openpiton).
-Check the `README` in that repository to see how to use Ariane in the OpenPiton setting.
+Check the `README` in that repository to see how to use cva6 in the OpenPiton setting.

 To activate the different cache system, compile your code with the macro `WT_DCACHE` (set by default).